-- The official start date of the UC San Diego Health Dietetic Internship is the first week in August each year
+- The official start date of the UC San Diego Health Dietetic Internship is the fourth week of August

 - The first week of the internship is called Orientation